Inverting cosmic ray propagation by Convolutional Neural Networks

 \section{Check Machine}

-This machine aims to tell if the parameter set $\{\theta_i\}$ is within the $4\sigma$ region directly from the source and propagation parameter space.
-For the training data, we select those samples within the $4\sigma$ region and randomly pick an equal amount of samples outside the $4\sigma$ region from the total collected mock data.
+This machine aims to determine whether the parameter set $\{\theta_i\}$ is within the $4\sigma$ region directly from the source and propagation parameter space.
+For the training data, we select those samples within the $4\sigma$ region and randomly select an equal number of samples outside the $4\sigma$ region from the total collected mock data.
 Unlike {\bf Machine A} and {\bf Machine B}, we use the source and propagation parameters as the input data of training.
 The data are divided into $90\%$ and $10\%$ for training and validation, respectively.
-The Check Machine contains six fully connected dense layers with \texttt{ReLU} activation function, but we use the binary crossentropy as the loss function for binary class purpose.
-After adjusting the performance, we found only $29\%$ of the true data (inside $4\sigma$ region) can be identified by the check machine while $93\%$ of the data outside $4\sigma$ region can be identified as false.
+The Check Machine contains six fully connected dense layers with the \texttt{ReLU} activation function, However, we use binary cross entropy as the loss function for binary class purposes.
+After adjusting the performance, we found that only $29\%$ of the true data (inside the $4\sigma$ region) can be identified by the Check Machine, while $93\%$ of the data outside the $4\sigma$ region can be identified as false.
 We show the confusion matrix in Fig.~\ref{Fig:confusion_matrix}.